spot-beam/mat496-capstone-project/README.md

 I plan to excecute these steps to complete my project.

 - [DONE] Step 1: Setting up Python venv, installing all required libraries (langchain, langgraph, pydantic, chromadb maybe?), defining the translation state schema and initializing the LLM (I may either use IndicTrans or gpt-4o-mini)
-- [TODO] Step 2: Define Pydantic model for identifying language, create identification node to use prompting to parse user input into source_lang, target_lang and query_for_retrieval fields in the translation state schema.
+- [DONE] Step 2: Define Pydantic model for identifying language, create identification node to use prompting to parse user input into source_lang, target_lang and query_for_retrieval fields in the translation state schema.
+EDIT: Also added mock nodes/functions (retrieve_context, generate_rag_query, etc) to illustrate workflow.

 - [TODO] Step 3: Create RAG database for semantic search, generate a mock set of Indic-Indic parallel sentences, create multilingual embedding model, use it to embed the sentences and store them in the vector store
 - [TODO] Step 4: Define a direct translation tool and tool router node which would be a tool call to decide whether to use RAG or proceed directly to translation
 - [TODO] Step 5: Implement the nodes that require RAG (unnamed as of yet) and a context retrieval node for semantic search